sana33/SDCOR/codes/_competing methods/EnLOF/Readme.md

 ## Implementation details

-You can follow the subsequent script with the suggested parameters as a template to use the function and obtain EnLOF results out of an arbitrary dataset:
+You can follow the subsequent script with the suggested parameters as a template to use the `EnLOF.m` function and obtain the required results out of an arbitrary dataset:

 ```matlab
 % Setting initial parameters